theaayushdev/BhrastaBusters/README.md

-# BhrastaBusters
+### BhrastaBusters

-**BhrastaBusters** is a mobile application built using **Flutter** that allows users to report corruption anonymously and securely.
-It features:
+BhrastaBuster* is an anonymous corruption reporting tool that allows users to securely submit reports with descriptions, images/videos, and department details.
+Reports are analyzed for credibility using a machine learning model, and admins can monitor, update, and export reports via a dashboard.

+## 🚀 Features

+### 🧑‍💻 User (Flutter App)
-- 📝 Corruption report submission with images
+- Generate a unique report token.
+- Submit corruption reports anonymously.
+- Attach image or video evidence.
+- Check report status using the token.
+-
+### 🖥️ Admin (Flask Web App)
+- View all reports in a clean table.
+- Filter reports by department.
-- 📍 Department and district selector
+- View and download attached media.
-- 📞 Emergency contact info
-- 🧠 Awareness resources
-- 🛠️ Admin panel (built using Python & Flask) to view reports and stats

----
+- Update status of reports (e.g. pending, reviewed, solved).
+- Generate PDF reports.
+- Email individual report PDFs.
+- View department/district-wise report graphs.

+### 🧠 Machine Learning
+- Logistic Regression model trained on a labeled dataset.
+- TF-IDF vectorization using unigrams + bigrams.
+- Reports are scored for *credibility* (0–1).
+- Score is saved but hidden from users.

-## ⚙️ Getting Started
+## Getting Started

 Follow these simple steps to run the Flutter app and Python backend locally.

 ---

-🔧 1.
+###1.
 Clone the Repository

 ```bash
 git clone https://github.com/theaayushdev/BhrastaBusters.git